albert-projects/home-lab/Creating-A-Configuration-Manager-(SCCM)-LAB-Environment-Part-4-Configuration-Manager-Prerequisites/Configuration-Manager-Prerequisites.md

 <p><img src="https://github.com/albert-projects/home-lab/blob/16cc4642778941f956f39704a2f6ffd482d6a4e3/Creating-A-Configuration-Manager-(SCCM)-LAB-Environment-Part-4-Configuration-Manager-Prerequisites/ADSI7.png" alt=""></p>
 <p>Under “Applies to” select “This object and all descendant objects”.
 Press “OK” and apply the settings.
 Close the remaining security windows.</p>
 <p><img src="https://github.com/albert-projects/home-lab/blob/16cc4642778941f956f39704a2f6ffd482d6a4e3/Creating-A-Configuration-Manager-(SCCM)-LAB-Environment-Part-4-Configuration-Manager-Prerequisites/ADSI8.png" alt=""></p>
-<p>We have now installed all of the prerequisites required,  <a href="">in the next post we will finally be installing Configuration Manager</a>.
+<p>We have now installed all of the prerequisites required,  <a href="https://github.com/albert-projects/home-lab/blob/f2fb331f8a77373e8e5ed5e4cbe77318c04fcf45/Creating-A-Configuration-Manager-(SCCM)-LAB-Environment-Part-5-Installing-Configuration-Manager/Installing-Configuration-Manager.md">in the next post we will finally be installing Configuration Manager</a>.
 Make sure that the server is restarted as there have been a lot of changes made.</p>